insidersec/insider/README.md

 ## Installation

-We have precompiled binaries for Linux and Windows operational systems that you can find [here](https://github.com/insidersec/insider/releases)
+We have precompiled binaries for Linux, Windows and macOS operational systems that you can find [here](https://github.com/insidersec/insider/releases)

 But if you are (g)old school or just want to compile it yourself, you'll need at least [Go version 1.13.3.](https://golang.org/dl/), and [GNU Make](https://www.gnu.org/software/make/) >= 4.2.1;